Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 1) Fast Start Bonus

 The Fast Start Bonus rewards new distributors for achieving specific goals within a short time frame.
-The window to earn this MLM bonus is usually the first 30 to 90 days of joining, and may vary depending on company policies.
+It is also often referred to as “Pacesetter bonus.”
+The window to earn this MLM bonus is usually the first 30 to 90 days of joining and may vary depending on company policies.

 For example,